JonForest/trakity-server/README.md

 * Set it up such auth/refresh and tasks part of the app are independent. (i.e. separate Django apps)
 * Fix failing tests as 'RefreshToken' doesn't appear t be using my custom functions
 * Include userid (guid), role (basic_tasks), email
+* Implement permissions to ensure that a user can only get their own tasks (CURRENTLY FAILING TESTS)
+  * Check non-db backed user object is on the request